njelly/addressables-scriptableobjects-test/README.md

 [Here is a good Unity forum thread on exactly this issue that discusses possible workarounds](https://forum.unity.com/threads/scriptableobject-references-in-addressables.777155/).

-In this project, there are 3 scenes: a built-in `Loader` scene which prompts the user to load the next scene, either via addressables or built-in.
-Built-in scenes will not work as expected with instantiated addressable assets.
+I have attempted to demonstrate a viable workaround.
+In this project, there are 3 scenes.
+The first is a mandatory built-in Loader scene which prompts the user to load the next scene, which is either an addressable scene or a built-in scene.
+Built-in scenes *will not* work as with instantiated addressable assets containing references to scriptable objects.
 However, the addressable scene ***will work*** so long as the scriptable objects in that scene are ***also addressable***.

 ## On Build:
 https://github.com/njelly/addressables-scriptableobjects-test/assets/8916588/a97e04cb-9f02-419e-b1e4-4ab2e4928382